-Definition of bryony
+Definition of bryony in English:

 noun (plural bryonies)

-1 (also white bryony) a climbing plant that has greenish-white flowers, red berries, and springlike tendrils.
+1 (also white bryony) A climbing plant that has greenish-white flowers, red berries, and springlike tendrils.
 Native to Eurasia, it is the only British member of the gourd family.

 - Bryonia dioica, family Cucurbitaceae

-2 (black bryony) a climbing plant with broad glossy leaves, poisonous red berries, and black tubers.
+2 (black bryony) A climbing plant with broad glossy leaves, poisonous red berries, and black tubers.
 Native to Europe, it is the only British member of the yam family.

 - Tamus communis, family Dioscoreaceae